The Charity's background and philosophy

 The advancement of the education of the general public in the nature, perception, context, history, impact and consequences of covert operations during times of conflict and in particular the covert Allied operations during the Second World War with a focus on those who took part in clandestine operations in support of resistance in occupied France and also the actions of the French resisters themselves - both military and civilian - and the experiences of their fellow civilians whose country had been occupied.

-Having already instigated several events and educational initiatives the team werr able to hit the ground running, and one of the Charity’s original purposes was in any case to become an educational outreach service to the History department of University of Sussex.
-This relationship has been of enormous benefit to both organisations and from the outset had certainly given ‘instant’ credibility to the Charity, especially when Prof Rod Kedward, the university’s highly regarded resistance historian, kindly agreed to become a founding Trustee.
+Having already instigated several events and educational initiatives the team were able to hit the ground running, and one of the Charity’s original purposes was in any case to become an educational outreach service to the History department of University of Sussex.
+This relationship has been of enormous benefit to both organisations and from the outset had certainly given ‘instant’ credibility to the Charity, especially when Prof Rod Kedward, the university’s highly regarded resistance historian, kindly agreed to become a founding Trustee - and later, the Honorary Life President..

 Why are donations so vital now?

-This web site is an expense which can be seen by everyone, and it plays a vital role as the Charity's online brochure and shop window in one via its regularly updated information about recent and forthcoming activities - but many more of our outcomes are often greatly appreciated and highly praised, and yet their funding has merely been taken for granted -
+This web site is just one expense which can be seen by everyone, and it plays a vital role as the Charity's online shop window in one via its regularly updated news of the activities undertaken - but many of these activities have costs, for example -

-Covering the costs which enable the Charity to develop special commemorative events and, when possible, make many of them free to the public
+Covering the costs which enable the Charity to develop special commemorative events and install plaques

 Covering some or all of the expenses involved when getting veterans and carers to special events